jot-plt/.github/profile/README.md

 ## Writing - newsletter platform

-Plaubb is a writing and publishing platform
+Vivi is a writing and publishing platform

 https://substack.com/